awslabs/aws-iot-device-client/source/jobs/README.md

  ```
 For `runCommand` type, `input` field consists of only one field: `command`.

 `command` *string array* (Required): This field stores one command provided by the customer to be executed on devices.
 The format of `command` needs to be comma separated.
 For example, `aws iot describe-endpoint --endpoint-type XXX --region XXX --endpoint https://xxxxx` needs to be comma separated into `"aws,iot,describe-endpoint,--endpoint-type,XXX,--region,XXX,--endpoint,https://xxxxx"`.
 If command itself contains comma, the comma needs to be escaped.
-For example, `echo Hello, I am Device Client.` needs to be transformed into `echo,Hello//, I am Device Client.`.
+For example, `echo Hello, I am Device Client.` needs to be transformed into `echo,Hello\\, I am Device Client.`.
 Lastly, The first string of the command cannot contain any space characters.
 ```
 ...
 "command": ["echo,Hello World!"]